 Now is the time to pave the road for our future.
 As the noted authority Lily Tomlin said: “The road to success is always under construction.”

-Thad Bauer is president and co-founder of NxTech, Inc., a firm that helps carriers, MGAs and brokers implement Real Time and Download, using ACORD Standards, to exchange data electronically with their agent partners.
+Thad Bauer is vice-president and general manager of IVANS Insurance Solutions, a division of Applied Systems, Inc. IVANS helps carriers, MGAs and brokers implement Real Time and Download, using ACORD Standards, to exchange data electronically with their agent partners.
 Thad has almost 25 years of experience in the property-casualty insurance industry and in automating workflows between companies and agencies.
 Thad authored this article for ACT and can be reached at email@example.com.
 This article reflects the views of the author and should not be construed as an official statement by ACT.